 My Bio

 Hi, my name is Andrew G. Watters.
 I am a radically honest, category-defying polymath based in Redwood City, California, USA.
 I am primarily a lawyer, with a law degree from U.C.
 College of Law San Francisco (formerly known as U.C.
 Hastings College of Law), a bachelor's degree from UCLA, and eighteen years of professional experience.
 I have had my own practice since 2012, and my own law firm since 2016.
 I offer legal services, including complex private investigations; and a custom software platform for attorneys called Slash.
 I am married to Mrs. Right, with whom I welcomed our daughter Jennifer in 2022.
-In my limited spare time, I manage to produce independent music and build custom guitars, which are for sale to fellow fans of my guitar heroes, Prince and Eddie Van Halen.
+We started team-teaching an English program in 2023.
 My personal trademark is my carbon fiber briefcase from Tecknomonster, a combined aerospace/luggage company.
+For entertainment purposes, I recently resurrected a popular anonymous discussion board for lawyers called JD Underground, which has been a great diversion from the law firm for me.

 News